poptartpowpow/twitter/README.md

 <h1>Twitter_followers.py</h1>
-  <p>Twitter_followers uses Tweepy to live-write a CSV with the followers of any given Twitter user—so that if operation is stopped, the CSV will be rendered up to the last follower loop.
+  <p>Twitter_followers hooks into the Twitter API via Tweepy and live-writes a CSV with the followers of any given Twitter user(so that if operation is stopped, the CSV will be rendered up to the last follower loop).
 It returns a CSV with the following publicly available follower data:</p>
   <ul>
     <li>ID</li>
     <li>Username</li>